sdclibbery/Esp32DmxSpiController/README.md

 2. Scroll: Scroll whatever is currently showing.
 Control does nothing, smooth is scroll pos.
 3. Blur: Blur whatever is currently showing with a slight fade.
 Control does nothing, smooth is blur rate.

-### Full strip / misc
+### 10 - Full strip / Background
 10. Solid: Blend entire strip through the palette based on control, smoothing applies a curved palette profile
 11. Gradient: control sets start palette position, smoothing sets end palette position, blend between the two
-12. Sine: Sine waves.
-Control is phase, smoothing is wavelength
+12. Droplet: plot at random pos when control has a rising edge.
+Smooth is blur rate.

+### 20 - Waveforms
-13. Noise: Perlin noise.
+20. Noise: Perlin noise.
 Control is seed.
 Smoothing is scale
-14. Droplet: plot at random pos when control has a rising edge.
-Smooth is blur rate.
-15. Saw: Saw waves.
+21. Sine: Sine waves.
 Control is phase, smoothing is wavelength
-16. Tri: Triangle waves.
+22. Saw: Saw waves.
 Control is phase, smoothing is wavelength
+23. Tri: Triangle waves.
+Control is phase, smoothing is wavelength

-### Meter Gradient
+### 50 - Meter Gradient
-20. StartGradient: solid bar rises from start of strip, control is length of bar, smooth is lerp power in rest of strip
+50. StartGradient: solid bar rises from start of strip, control is length of bar, smooth is lerp power in rest of strip
-21. EndGradient: solid bar falls from end of strip, control is length of bar, smooth is lerp power in rest of strip
+51. EndGradient: solid bar falls from end of strip, control is length of bar, smooth is lerp power in rest of strip
-22. MidGradient: solid bar expands from centre of strip, control is length of bar, smooth is lerp power in rest of strip
+52. MidGradient: solid bar expands from centre of strip, control is length of bar, smooth is lerp power in rest of strip
-23. EndsGradient: solid bar expands from both ends of strup, control is length of bar, smooth is lerp power in rest of strip
+53. EndsGradient: solid bar expands from both ends of strup, control is length of bar, smooth is lerp power in rest of strip

-### MeterFade
+### 60 - MeterFade
-30. StartFade: solid bar rises from start of strip, control is length of bar, smooth is fade time
+60. StartFade: solid bar rises from start of strip, control is length of bar, smooth is fade time
-31. EndFade: solid bar falls from end of strip, control is length of bar, smooth is fade time
+61. EndFade: solid bar falls from end of strip, control is length of bar, smooth is fade time
-32. MidFade: solid bar expands from centre of strip, control is length of bar, smooth is fade time
+62. MidFade: solid bar expands from centre of strip, control is length of bar, smooth is fade time
-33. EndsFade: solid bar expands from both ends of strip, control is length of bar, smooth is fade time
+63. EndsFade: solid bar expands from both ends of strip, control is length of bar, smooth is fade time

-### Meterfizzle
+### 70 - Meterfizzle
-40. Startfizzle: solid bar rises from start of strip, control is length of bar, smooth is fizzle time
+70. Startfizzle: solid bar rises from start of strip, control is length of bar, smooth is fizzle time
-41. Endfizzle: solid bar falls from end of strip, control is length of bar, smooth is fizzle time
+71. Endfizzle: solid bar falls from end of strip, control is length of bar, smooth is fizzle time
-42. Midfizzle: solid bar expands from centre of strip, control is length of bar, smooth is fizzle time
+72. Midfizzle: solid bar expands from centre of strip, control is length of bar, smooth is fizzle time
-43. Endsfizzle: solid bar expands from both ends of strip, control is length of bar, smooth is fizzle time
+73. Endsfizzle: solid bar expands from both ends of strip, control is length of bar, smooth is fizzle time

+### 80 - MeterBlur
+80. StartBlur: pixel drawn at start of strip, control is palette entry of pixel, smooth is blur rate
+81. EndBlur: pixel drawn at end of strip, control is palette entry of pixel, smooth is blur rate
+82. MidBlur: pixel drawn at centre of strip, control is palette entry of pixel, smooth is blur rate
+83. EndsBlur: pixels drawn at both ends of strip, control is palette entry of pixel, smooth is blur rate

-### Plotting
+### 90 - MeterWave
-50. Plot: Control sets plot pos.
-Smoothing is palette pos to plot at the plot pos.
-51. PlotFade: Same as Plot, but drawn pixels slowly fade back to back colour.
-Smoothing is fade time
-52. PlotScrollFade: Control sets plot pos.
-Fore is drawn into the strip at plot pos.
-Smoothing is scroll pos.
-Fade time is fixed long.
-53. PlotFizzle: Same as Plot, but drawn pixels slowly fizzle back to back colour.
-Smoothing is fizzle time

-### Line drawing
-60. Line: Same as Plot, but plot all pixels between last pos and new pos
-61. LineFade: Same as PlotFade but subsequent plot positions are connected not separate
-62. LineScrollFade: Same as PlotScrollFade, but plot all pixels between last pos and new pos
-63. LineFizzle: Same as PlotFizzle but subsequent plot positions are connected not separate
+90. StartWave: pixel drawn at start of strip, control is palette entry of pixel, smooth is spring
+91. EndWave: pixel drawn at end of strip, control is palette entry of pixel, smooth is spring
+92. MidWave: pixel drawn at centre of strip, control is palette entry of pixel, smooth is spring
+93. EndsWave: pixels drawn at both ends of strip, control is palette entry of pixel, smooth is spring

-### Ticker
+### 100 - Ticker
-70. StartTicker: Control sets palette entry to draw at start of strip.
+100. StartTicker: Control sets palette entry to draw at start of strip.
 Smoothing is scroll pos
-71. EndTicker: Control sets palette entry to draw at end of strip.
+101. EndTicker: Control sets palette entry to draw at end of strip.
 Smoothing is scroll pos
-72. MidTicker: Control sets palette entry to draw at mid of strip.
+102. MidTicker: Control sets palette entry to draw at mid of strip.
 Smoothing is scroll pos, but moving out both ways
-73. EndsTicker: Control sets palette entry to draw at both ends of strip.
+103. EndsTicker: Control sets palette entry to draw at both ends of strip.
 Smoothing is scroll pos, but moving in both ways

-### TickerFade
+### 110 - TickerFade
-80. StartTickerFade: Control sets palette entry to draw at start of strip.
+110. StartTickerFade: Control sets palette entry to draw at start of strip.
 Smoothing is scroll pos.
 A fixed slow fade is applied
-81. EndTickerFade: Control sets palette entry to draw at end of strip.
+111. EndTickerFade: Control sets palette entry to draw at end of strip.
 Smoothing is scroll pos.
 A fixed slow fade is applied
-82. MidTickerFade: Control sets palette entry to draw at mid of strip.
+112. MidTickerFade: Control sets palette entry to draw at mid of strip.
 Smoothing is scroll pos, but moving out both ways.
 A fixed slow fade is applied
-83. EndsTickerFade: Control sets palette entry to draw at both ends of strip.
+113. EndsTickerFade: Control sets palette entry to draw at both ends of strip.
 Smoothing is scroll pos, but moving in both ways.
 A fixed slow fade is applied

-### MeterBlur
+### 150 - Plot
-90. StartBlur: pixel drawn at start of strip, control is palette entry of pixel, smooth is blur rate
-91. EndBlur: pixel drawn at end of strip, control is palette entry of pixel, smooth is blur rate
-92. MidBlur: pixel drawn at centre of strip, control is palette entry of pixel, smooth is blur rate
-93. EndsBlur: pixels drawn at both ends of strip, control is palette entry of pixel, smooth is blur rate
+150. Plot: Control sets plot pos.
+Smoothing is palette pos to plot at the plot pos.
+151. PlotFade: Same as Plot, but drawn pixels slowly fade back to back colour.
+Smoothing is fade time
+152. PlotScrollFade: Control sets plot pos.
+Fore is drawn into the strip at plot pos.
+Smoothing is scroll pos.
+Fade time is fixed long.
+153. PlotFizzle: Same as Plot, but drawn pixels slowly fizzle back to back colour.
+Smoothing is fizzle time

-### MeterWave
+### 160 - Line
-100. StartWave: pixel drawn at start of strip, control is palette entry of pixel, smooth is spring
-101. EndWave: pixel drawn at end of strip, control is palette entry of pixel, smooth is spring
-102. MidWave: pixel drawn at centre of strip, control is palette entry of pixel, smooth is spring
-103. EndsWave: pixels drawn at both ends of strip, control is palette entry of pixel, smooth is spring
+160. Line: Same as Plot, but plot all pixels between last pos and new pos
+161. LineFade: Same as PlotFade but subsequent plot positions are connected not separate
+162. LineScrollFade: Same as PlotScrollFade, but plot all pixels between last pos and new pos
+163. LineFizzle: Same as PlotFizzle but subsequent plot positions are connected not separate